dcc6fvo/vagrant-basic-web-db-ansible/README.md

 This is a simple vagrant configuration that provides 03 virtual machines: one with nginx and php, another with MySQL database and finally, the management machine with ansible software.
 Don't forget to create/use another SSH private key.

-There is aa puppet + vagrant configuration version with the "puppet" branch.
+There is a puppet + vagrant configuration version with the "puppet" branch.

 Prerequisites
 -----------------------